hubzero/hublib/docs/sources/ui.rst

     :param name: The name that will appear in the field.
     :param desc: An optional description.
 This will appear in a popover dialog.
     :param disabled: The initial state.
 Defaults to False.
-    :param cb: An optional callback function called when the upload completes.
+    :param cb: An optional callback function called when the upload completes. cb() will be called with a single parameter; a list of lists containing filenames and sizes.
     :param width: Optional width as a percent string (for example, '50%').
     :param multiple: Allow multiple files to be selected.
 Default False.